Foreclosure Alternatives

 Foreclosure notices

 Contact us as soon as you get a foreclosure notice so that we can see if you're eligible for any loan assistance programs.
-The evaluation process for loan assistance begins when we receive all documents we've requested from you.
-We may not start or advance foreclosure proceedings while your loan is under review for loan assistance.
+The evaluation process for loan assistance begins when we receive all the documents we've requested from you.
+We may not start or advance foreclosure proceedings while the loan is under review for loan assistance.

 The foreclosure process

-The legal process varies from state to state, but follows two basic processes—judicial and non-judicial foreclosure.
+The legal process varies from state to state but follows two basic processes—judicial and non-judicial foreclosure.
 Both include selling the house at public auction.

 A judicial foreclosure is handled as a civil lawsuit and is conducted entirely under the supervision of the court.
 Papers are filed and hearings are held with the court.
-The court issues a judgment and a foreclosure sale date is scheduled.
+The court issues a judgment, and a foreclosure sale date is scheduled.
 Legal notices may be published in local papers.

 A non-judicial foreclosure takes place without any formal court proceedings.
-A notice of default is recorded and a notice of sale is recorded and mailed.
+A notice of default is recorded, and a notice of sale is recorded and mailed.

 Foreclosure alternatives